8 Surprising Allergy Facts for the Holidays

 * Hanukkah gelt ingredients can include dairy and nuts.
 Best to provide allergy-friendly gelt.

 * dessert: the wisest course is to offer to bring it, since desserts are potential minefield of nuts, gluten, dairy or egg.
 If store-bought, soy is often an ingredient, used as an emulsifier.

 8. Holiday Stress

 We all “think” we’re having fun over the holidays, but sometimes all the preparations, travel or entertaining, plus late nights can add up to a lot of stress.
-And that, warns the American College of Allergy, Asthma & Immunology can hinder your immune system.
-The ACAAI also notes the risk for asthmatics because as family gathers, so does the likelihood that someone is there spreading viral illness.
+And that, warns the American Academy of Allergy, Asthma and Immunology, can have a detrimental impact on your immune system.
+The AAAAI also notes the risk for asthmatics because as family gathers, so does the likelihood that someone is there spreading viral illness.